patiernom/vue-socket-example/README.md

 6. Use the username `marco.patierno` or `bob.marley` with any password to access the Dashboard
 7. Enjoy your real-time Kanban board and the team chat

+## Notes
+For this project I used Vanilla Javascript with JSDoc and for the store I opted for decentralized store approach without any library but somehow using a mixed concept between Pina and the classic React hook approach.
+Each store/hook is responsible for a specific domain and always expose the state and the mutation function.
+I also used the provide/inject approach to expose a component's ref and the mutation function to child components.

 ## Available Socket Events